meher12/Kafka-kafkaStream-springBoot/README.md

 6. Calling API or Other Process (Something Suspicious: Fraud processing)

 ### 5. Kafka Stream Feedback:
-1. add the good feedback to "t.commodity.feedback-one-good" in FeedbackOneStream
+1. Add the good feedback to "t.commodity.feedback-one-good" And find the good word in text in FeedbackOneStream "mapperGoodWords()"
+2. Add branchLocation as the key and value "good word"